syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Unload-the-document.md

 # Unload the document in Pdf Viewer

-PDF Viewer allows you to unload the document with the  [Unload](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_Unload) method of the [PdfViewerControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html) and [PdfDocumentView](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfDocumentView.html) classes.
+PDF Viewer allows you to unload the document with the  [Unload](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_Unload) method of the [PdfViewerControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html) and [PdfDocumentView](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfDocumentView.html) classes.The Unload method is used only for unloading the document.
 The following code sample illustrates the same.

 {% tabs %}
 {% highlight c# %}